 - The best way to compare broadband packages and switch providers is via a comparison site such as Uswitch*.
 It allows you to compare the best broadband packages from multiple broadband providers, saying you time and money

 You can switch to a new broadband provider whenever you want to.
 Minimum term contracts with internet service providers do not force you to keep your service for that period.
 The catch is that if you do switch, you will usually need to pay an early exit fee.
 How much you pay will vary from provider to provider, with some making you fork out the same amount that you would have done had you kept the service.

 If you have only just signed your broadband contract, whether with a new provider or to renew with your existing provider, you always have a 14-day ‘cooling off’ period.
 During this time you can cancel your broadband without being charged.

 You are free to change providers without paying a termination charge if you are out of contract.
 If you are unsure whether you are still in contract, check with your provider, though you should have been told if your contract is coming to an end.

-So if you sign a contract, you will need to pay to get out of that commitment.
-But the deal works both ways.
-If your provider is not holding up its end of the bargain by providing you with at least the minimum guaranteed speed specified in your contract, you can leave without a penalty.
+If you are in your contracted period – which will usually be 1, 6, 12, 18 or 24 months – you will need to pay to get out of that commitment.
+If your provider is not holding up its end of the bargain by providing you with at least the minimum guaranteed speed specified in your contract, you can usually leave without a penalty.
 There are a few hurdles to jump through first, but you should not have to put up with less than the download speed you were promised.

 Can you cancel your broadband contract early?